Junoiri/Early-Sepsis-Detection-Using-Machine-Learning/README.md

 If something abnormal is detected, a doctor or nurse would immediately receive an alert saying that the patient might be developing sepsis soon.

-This kind of early warning could help staff take action sooner — for instance, start antibiotics or fluids earlier — and potentially **save lives**.
+This kind of early warning could help staff take action sooner -for instance, start antibiotics or fluids earlier -and potentially **save lives**.

 ---